WINGS Pilot Proficiency Program

 The WINGS Pilot Proficiency Program is a voluntary pilot training and safety initiative supported by the FAA Safety Team (stylized FAASTeam) division of the Federal Aviation Administration in the United States.
 The program was created by advisory circular AC 61.91 on May 21, 1979 as the Pilot Proficiency Award Program, and it has been continuously developed to promote air safety by encouraging general aviation pilots to maintain flying proficiency through the use of online learning, in-person seminars, and tailored flight training.

-Enrollment in the program is free to all pilots in the United States; successful completion of each "level" grants members a set of metal aviator wings in addition to credit for the biennial flight review normally mandated by 14 C.F.R. § 61.56.
+Enrollment in the program is free to all pilots in the United States; successful completion of each "level" grants members a set of metal aviator wings in addition to credit for the flight review normally mandated by 14 C.F.R. § 61.56.

 The program features two aspects: knowledge and flight.
 The knowledge portion presents online courses to maintain or increase an airman's knowledge.
 The courses are at a quality level found in college, air carrier or military education presentations.
 The flight portion provides an opportunity to practice and perform selected maneuvers to the standards found in the FAA Flight Test Guide for the certificate level you hold or choose to exercise.
 (Example: A retired airline pilot with an Airline Transport Pilot certificate may elect to perform at the Private Pilot level for the purposes of satisfying the Wings Program requirements.)